Resize images to 400x400 pixels

 Upload an image and prompt to generate edited images

-Generate images from text prompts
+Create realistic images from prompts and images

 Image Resize 720 is a tool designed to help users quickly and easily resize their images to a specific dimension, particularly 400x400 pixels.
 It is a straightforward solution for those who need to adjust image sizes for various purposes, such as social media posts, profile pictures, or website content.
 The tool is user-friendly and provides high-quality resized images while maintaining the original aspect ratio and visual clarity.